Augur: Roman Empire

 The effectiveness of augury could only be judged retrospectively; the divinely ordained condition of peace (pax deorum) was an outcome of successful augury.
 Those whose actions had led to divine wrath (ira deorum) could not have possessed a true right of augury (ius augurum).
 Of all the protagonists in the Civil War, only Octavian could have possessed it, because he alone had restored the pax deorum to the Roman people.
 Lucan, writing during the Principate, described the recent Civil War as "unnatural" – a mirror to supernatural disturbances in the greater cosmos.
 His imagery is apt to the traditional principles of augury and its broader interpretation by Stoic apologists of the Imperial cult.
 In the Stoic cosmology the pax deorum is the expression of natural order in human affairs.

 When his colleague Lepidus died, Augustus assumed his office as pontifex maximus, took priestly control over the State oracles (including the Sibylline books), and used his powers as censor to suppress the circulation of "unapproved" oracles.

-Despite their lack of political influence under the Empire, the augurate, as with its fellow quattuor amplissima collegia, continued to confer prestige on its members.
+Despite their lack of political influence under the Roman Empire, the augurate, as with its fellow quattuor amplissima collegia, continued to confer prestige on its members.